Frequently Asked Questions

 - Support digestive health (at 1 billion CFUs per day)

-- May support protein utilization (at 1 billion CFUs per day)
+- May support protein absorption (at 1 billion CFUs per day)

 Q: Is BC30 compatible with other strains?